Oil output from Brazil's Petrobras dips nearly 7% in third quarter

 SAO PAULO, Oct 24 (Reuters) - Brazilian state-run oil company Petrobras PETR4.SA said on Monday that its crude oil production during the third-quarter fell 6.8% compared to the same period last year.

+Around 73% of Petrobras output came from Brazil's so-called pre-salt fields, an oil-rich offshore region off the country's southeastern Atlantic coast.

+In the same quarter last year, 71% of the company's oil production came from the same area.

-(Reporting by Peter Frontini and Roberto Samora; Editing by David Alire Garcia)
+(Reporting by Peter Frontini and Roberto Samora; Editing by David Alire Garcia and Shailesh Kuber)

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))